-All players shall travel to and from out-of-town games with the team unless prior approval has been granted by the athletic director and/or coach.
+All players shall travel to and from out-of-town games with the team unless prior approval has been granted by the athletic director and/or administration.
 A written statement from the parent/guardian relieving the South Fork School District #14 of responsibility for returning the player to the building must be given to the coach.

-Students who sign out after the game/activity must ride home with a parent or guardian; the student may not drive.
 The parent/guardian, not the student, must sign out on the coach's sign out sheet.
-Any student who is observed driving home or leaving with someone other than the parent/guardian will lose the privilege and must ride the bus to and from games/activities.
-Students must be observed by the coach or administrator.

-Coaches reserve the right to request that all students ride to and from all away games/activities.
+Students who have been signed out after the game/activity are the responsibility of the parent or guardian Coaches reserve the right to request that all students ride to and from all away games/activities.